Skip to main content

 • An any-occupation definition means you only qualify if you can’t do any work at all.

 Other levels of disability may also be defined (for example, “partial disability”), which can qualify you for a percentage of your total benefit amount.
+You should also know that pre-existing conditions may be excluded from coverage or affect your eligibility for benefits.

 The distinction between any-occupation policies and own-occupation policies is critical, especially for high-earning professionals.
 A surgeon who loses part of a finger in a car accident might never again perform surgery.
 A trial attorney whose vocal cords are damaged by throat cancer might not be able to argue a case in court or perform other substantial duties.
 A professional’s earning potential can be severely impacted by disabilities that make them unable to perform the things they do best, even if they are still physically able to do other work –which is why they tend to choose own-occupation LTD policies.